 Natto

 Natto is a traditional Japanese food made from fermented soybeans.
-It is produced by steaming soybeans and then fermenting them with the help of a bacterium called Bacillus subtilis var. natto.
+It is produced by steaming soybeans and then fermenting them.
 This fermentation process creates a unique stringy, sticky texture and a strong, pungent aroma.
 Natto is often enjoyed as a breakfast food or added to rice for added flavor.
-It is considered a nutritious food rich in protein, fiber, and vitamins, particularly vitamin K2.
-While its distinctive taste and texture may not appeal to everyone, natto remains a beloved and culturally significant dish in Japan.

 Oden